MarkusAleksander/dev-env-compiler/readme.md

+# This build system is now deprecated in favour of a webpack version.

-# DOCUMENT IS OUTDATED - I will reupdate this in time
+# DOCUMENT IS OUTDATED
 # Dev Env Setup

 This is a Gulp based source code builder for HTML, CSS and JS.